-The new Fellows hail from large urban spaces like Indianapolis, Fort Wayne, Goshen, Terre Haute, and Evansville, as well as from rural areas such as Bloomington, Merrillville, and Liberty.
+The new Fellows hail from large urban spaces like Indianapolis, Fort Wayne, Goshen, Terre Haute, and Evansville, as well as from rural areas such as Bloomington, Merrillville, and Richmond.
 Their teaching experience ranges from two years to 26 years and they teach across all subjects and grade levels.
 The teachers represent a variety of preparation institutions such as traditional undergraduate, master’s programs, and alternative prep programs and about half of the teachers are currently involved in the teachers' union.
 The Fellows have demonstrated their effectiveness through the rigorous Fellowship application process and many have recognitions such as finalist for 2019 Indiana Teacher of the Year, current district teacher of the year, and a Golden Apple Award winner.

 The 2019-20 Indiana Policy Fellows are:

 Kirsten Archer Bunner, Richmond High School, Richmond Community Schools, Richmond

 Adam Bogs, Indianapolis Lighthouse College Preparatory Academy, Lighthouse Academies, Indianapolis